Chin-172/MongoDB-Guid/Task2-FunnyQuery/README.md

-# Task 2 - Funny Querry
+# Task 2 - Funny Querry I

 Hi, noivce!
 Congratulations!
 You completed your first task, but here is no way to stop it!
 We received the second task immediately.
 This time we will insert a new data and also using some query commands to list out the data we want to show.